-This Bendix® M-32QRTM Pressure Modulator Valves (PMV) is operated by the EC-60TM controller to modify driver applied air pressure to the service brakes during ABS, ATC, RSP or YC activation.
+This Bendix M-32QR (quick release) Pressure Modulator Valve (PMV) is operated by the EC-60 controller to modify driver applied air pressure to the service brakes during ABS, ATC, RSP or YC activation.
 The PMV is an electro pneumatic control valve and is the last valve that air passes through on its way to the brake chamber.
 The modulator hold and release solenoids are activated to "modulate" or "control" the brake pressure during an antilock braking event.
 The hold solenoid is normally open and the release solenoid is normally closed, such that the PMV nominally allows air to flow through.
 This design allows for air delivery to brake chambers in the event of electrical trouble.
+This is an "On/Off" type valve, i.e., during an antilock activity, the valve exhausts air from the brake chamber when in a ABS event, the electronic unit senses that the corresponding wheel speed is decreasing in relation to the other wheels.

-The Advanced EC-60TM controller also utilizes an additional PMV for control of the trailer service brakes during stability interventions.
+The Advanced EC-60 controller also utilizes an additional PMV for control of the trailer service brakes during stability interventions.